Emergent Topology of Optimal Networks for Synchrony: Results

-The optimal networks supporting global phase-locking exhibit four key features.
+For diverse oscillator dynamics and sufficient coupling budget, our gradient-based optimization robustly yields networks that support strong collective synchrony.
+Such optimal networks exhibit four structural patterns.
 They are \textbf{sparse}, with most edges eliminated, and \textbf{bipartite}, partitioning nodes by intrinsic frequency (e.g., each of the few remaining edges in Fig.~\ref{fig:network} connects a blue node to a red one).
-They are \textbf{elongated}, characterized by long paths that contrast the conventional assumption that short paths facilitate synchronizability~\cite{hong2002synchronization, nishikawa2003heterogeneity, zhao2006relations, brede2008synchrony, grabow2010small, kelly2011topology}.
+They are \textbf{elongated}, characterized by long paths that contrast the conventional assumption that short paths facilitate stronger synchrony~\cite{hong2002synchronization, zhao2006relations, brede2008synchrony, kelly2011topology}.
 During the course of optimization, the network structure stretches out, approaching a one-dimensional manifold topology \cite{taylor2015topological}.
 Finally, they are extremely \textbf{monophilic} \cite{altenburger2018monophily, evtushenko2021paradox}, with neighbors of any node exhibiting highly similar frequencies that differ from the node’s own, reflecting specific preferences in neighbor selection (Fig.~\ref{fig:network}).

+We find these four patterns in each of five canonical heterogeneous oscillator models we examined, spanning a broad range of dynamical regimes (see the bottom row of Fig.~\ref{fig:network}): the Kuramoto model \cite{kuramoto1975international, strogatz2000kuramoto, arenas2008synchronization}, the seminal phase-oscillator system; the Sakaguchi--Kuramoto model \cite{sakaguchi1986soluble}, which introduces phase frustration, breaking the antisymmetry of the coupling; the swing equations \cite{filatrella2008analysis}, derived from electrically coupled generator turbines and incorporating inertia via a second-order time derivative; the Stuart--Landau model \cite{matthews1990phase}, describing coupled near-Hopf oscillators with two-dimensional phase--amplitude states; and coupled R\"ossler oscillators \cite{leyva2012explosive, skardal2017optimal}, which evolve on three-dimensional state spaces and exhibit deterministic chaos.
+Model definitions are given in Methods.
+Despite this diversity, spanning first- and second-order dynamics, phase-only and phase--amplitude coupling, and periodic and chaotic behavior, optimization consistently yields networks exhibiting all four patterns, with each emerging robustly during training.
+This consistency suggests these are general structural hallmarks of synchrony-optimal networks under a constrained coupling budget.

 The frequency-based bipartite coupling reflects an effective use of the constrained coupling budget by strategically balancing oscillators with opposing natural frequencies.
-Such pairing amplifies edge effectiveness by ensuring the existence of a phase gap across connected nodes, and enhancing the contribution of each weighted connection.
+This property helps explain prior research that observed synchronization is enhanced by negative correlations between the frequencies of coupled nodes \cite{brede2008synchrony,buzna2009synchronization,skardal2014optimal,pinto2015optimal}.
+Such pairing amplifies edge effectiveness by ensuring the existence of a phase gap across connected nodes, thereby enhancing the contribution of each weighted connection.